 The Pass Line & Don't Pass Bar

-If you think you can land a combined 7 or 11 on the dice, the dealer will place these wagers in the pass line box.
-If the craps player thinks the shooter will land a 2, 3 or 12, these are 'don't pass bets' and the dealer will place these in the 'don't pass bar box (just above the pass line).
+If you think you can land a combined 7 or 11 on the dice, place your wagers in the pass line box.
+If you’re aiming for a 2, 3, or 12, these are 'don't pass bets' and appear in the don't pass bar box (just above the pass line).

-Big Six & Big Eight
+Big 6 & Big 8

-In this section of the craps table, players can bet on whether the shooter lands a 3, 4, 9, 10 or 11 on a single roll of the dice.
-This type of bet is called The Field.
-Players can potentially double or even triple their money on this section of the craps table if they place a wager on the dice landing on 2 or 12.
+The 'field' section is in the middle of the craps table.
+Here, you can bet whether you’ll land a 3, 4, 9, 10, or 11 on a single roll of the dice.
+You can potentially double or even triple your money if you place a wager on the dice landing on 2 or 12.

 Come & Don't Come

-On the craps table, The Place is located close to the boxman and is one of the most fast-paced bets in a craps game.
-Players can bet 'Place To Win' wagers on the shooter landing a 4, 5, 6, 8, 9 and 10 before they land a 7.
+On the craps table, 'the place' is located near the boxman and is one of the most fast-paced bets in a craps game.
+You can bet 'place to win' wagers on the shooter landing a 4, 5, 6, 8, 9, and 10 before they land a 7.

 Play Free Craps Games Online

-Play Craps at a Casino
+Playing Craps at a Casino